You might have read that I recently was overwhelmed and had to take a step back from the multitude of tasks that I put on my own to do list:

 11. Declutter

-Clutter is a huge form of distraction not only in your work space but also in your life.
-You don’t have to become a clean-o-maniac, but make sure that your space, home, office is beneficial and conducive to achieving your goals and following your dreams.
+Clutter is a huge form of distraction not only in your workspace but also in your life.
+You don’t have to become a clean-o-maniac, but make sure that your space, home, or office is beneficial and conducive to achieving your goals and following your dreams.

 12. Minimize distractions